kijanawoodard/Blog/src/Blog.Web/Content/posts/introducing-liaison.markdown

+---
+title: Introducing Liaison
+published: October 25, 2013
+tags:
+---

-﻿Well [nimbus][introducing nimbus], you had a great run, but now it's over.
+Well [nimbus][introducing nimbus], you had a great run, but now it's over.
 Make room for [Liaison].

 While I was building nimbus, something was nagging me.
 It was great and flexible and [web scale] and all, but...